South

 Sector Keynote: Governing Shadow AI in the Real World

-• Where AI is already being used beyond formal oversight
+• Where AI is already being used beyond formal oversight or training

-• Balancing innovation with risk and accountability
+• How organisations balance innovation with risk and accountability

-• Governance in open vs mission-critical environments
+• Governance challenges in open versus mission-critical environments

-• What happens when Shadow AI influences real-world decisions
+• What happens when “Shadow AI” influences real-world operational decisions

-• Practical lessons for public sector leaders
+• Practical lessons for public sector leaders responsible for trust, assurance and resilience

 15:00